withastro/roadmap/proposals/0048-container-api.md

 # Summary

-Astro components are tightly coupled to `astro` (the metaframework).
+Astro components are tightly coupled to `Astro` (the metaframework).
 This proposal introduces a possible server-side API for rendering `.astro` files in isolation, outside the full `astro` build pipeline.

 # Example